fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/docs/configuration.md

 When starting debugging, you can specify which debug configuration to launch with `call vimspector#LaunchWithSettings( #{ configuration: 'name here' } )`.

-Otherwise, vimspector tries to work out which one to laucnh.
+Otherwise, vimspector tries to work out which one to launch.

 First it finds the configurations for the current filetype from the files, or ad-hoc dictionary, mentioned above.
 Configurations are ignored if they specify